 1. Explore San Francisco on foot

 San Francisco is unique, different from the most American big cities.
-The skyscrapers and ugly buildings do not dominate the picture, and it is a pedestrian friendly city.
+The skyscrapers and ugly buildings do not dominate the picture, and it is a pedestrian-friendly city.
 You can walk almost everywhere here on the streets

 built upon the steep hills.
 In around 5 days we spent here, we stepped almost on every corner between Union Square and Golden Gate Bridge, but we couldn’t develop any logic to follow the shortest path without changing the elevation.
 At times, it was exhausting to walk up and down, but it was so much fun (and workout).
-If you are good on foot, maybe you can accomplish the quest, which we couldn’t?
+If you are good on foot, maybe you can accomplish the quest, which we couldn’t.
 Tell me when you have succeeded in finding out the shortcuts without elevation difference!

 2. Take an evening tour to Alcatraz, aka The Rock

 You will certainly do all the touristic activities in San Francisco, like riding a cable car, but make sure not to miss out on the Alcatraz tour.
 To guarantee your spot on board, book your ticket online, ideally for the evening tour to see the San Francisco skyline at night.
-I am not going to spend any words on the famous Alcatraz’s history.
+I am not going to spend any words on the famous Alcatraz history.
 If you haven’t heard of it yet, or don’t have much knowledge, go to the corner and stay on one foot until you’ve done your homework! 🙂

 3. Feel the power of wind at Point Reyes National Seashore

-4. Stroll through the California’s Capital, Sacramento
+4. Stroll through California’s Capital, Sacramento

 4. Laze around at Lake Tahoe